Korea tensions ease slightly as U.S. officials play down war risks

 Trump will issue an order later on Monday to determine whether to investigate Chinese trade practices that force U.S. firms operating in China to turn over intellectual property, senior administration officials said on Saturday.

-Chinese Foreign Ministry spokeswoman Hua Chunying said that China has said many times the essence of China-U.S. trade and business ties is mutual benefit and that there is no future in any trade war between China and the United States.
+Chinese Foreign Ministry spokeswoman Hua Chunying said that Beijing has said many times the essence of China-U.S. trade and business ties is mutual benefit and that there is no future in any trade war between China and the United States.

-"There would be no winners; both would lose," she told a daily news briefing, adding China has always paid great attention to protecting intellectual property rights and cracked down on those who infringe upon them.

 "The (Korean) peninsula issue and trade and business issues are in a different category from each other," Hua added.
-"On these two issues China and the United States should respect each other and increase cooperation.
+"On these two issues, China and the United States should respect each other and increase cooperation.
 Using one issue as a tool for exerting pressure on another is clearly inappropriate."

-China's official China Daily said such an investigation would poison the relationship between the two countries.

-"By trying to incriminate Beijing as an accomplice in (North Korea's) nuclear adventure and blame it for a failure that is essentially a failure of all stakeholders, Trump risks making the serious mistake of splitting up the international coalition that is the means to resolve the issue peacefully," it said.
+China's Commerce Ministry issued an order on Monday banning imports of coal, iron ore, lead concentrates and ore, lead and sea food from North Korea, effective from Tuesday.

+The move followed the announcement of United Nations sanctions against North Korea earlier this month which have to be enforced within 30 days by member-states.

 Writing by Lincoln Feast; Editing by Paul Tait and Raju Gopalakrishnan